zli19/Web-projects/README.md

 # Web-projects
-P4: A online shopping website deployed at  http://zli19.byethost7.com or http://www.zli19.byethost7.com.
+1.P4: A online shopping website deployed at: http://zli19.byethost7.com, Used Bootstrap and JavaScript.
+2.